Table of Contents

 - Chest pain when breathing (pleuritic pain)

-Distinction from lung edema: In that case, the lung tissue fills with water.
-It can be diagnosed quickly by means of a lung ultrasound, an absolutely crucial exam.
+Distinction from lung edema: In lung edema, the lung tissue, not the pleural cavity, is filled with fluid.
+Lung edema can be diagnosed quickly by means of lung ultrasound, an absolutely crucial exam.
 X-ray is also necessary.
-The mobile application of the sonography (ultrasound) is hence of the utmost urgency.
+The mobile application of the sonography (ultrasound) is pertinent in this scenario.

-We differentiate between primary and secondary lymph edemas.
-The primary edemas include the congenital familial lymph edema (Nonne-Milroy), and the familial non-congenital lymph edema (Meige).
-The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymph edemas.
-Secondary lymph edemas can be:
+Lymphedema comprises primary and secondary lymphedema.
+The primary form includes congenital familial lymphedema (Nonne-Milroy) and familial non-congenital lymphedema (Meige).
+The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymphedemas.
+Secondary lymphedemas can be:

 Shape and consistency of the edema

 The instep seems swollen.
 Eventually, a columnar deformation of the lower leg occurs.
-The skin is not discolored, but may look pale.
-From an early stage, the edema feels hard and can barely be dented.
+The skin is not discolored but may look pale.
+From an early stage, the edema feels hard and can barely be dented with pressure.
 The skin feels cool.